HIRO-group/pyrobot/robots/LoCoBot/projector_system/README.md

 ## Projector System

-The Projector System currently consists of a catkin package resding in this directory.
+The Projector System currently consists of a catkin package residing in this directory.

 #### Basic Setup: